youliangzhu/pygamd-v1/docs/_build/html/_sources/cuda/cu-forcefield-nonbonded.rst.txt

    :param AllInfo all_info: The system information.
    :param NeighborList nlist: The neighbor list.

-   .. py:function:: setParams(string type1, string type2, float param0, float param1, float param2, float r_cut, Func function)
+   .. py:function:: setParams(string type1, string type2, float param0, float param1, float param2, float r_cut, PairFunc function)

       specifies the interaction and its parameters with type1, type2, parameter0, parameter1, parameter2, cut-off radius, and potential type.

-   .. py:function:: setShiftParams(string type1, string type2, float param0, float param1, float param2, float r_cut, float r_shift, Func function)
+   .. py:function:: setShiftParams(string type1, string type2, float param0, float param1, float param2, float r_cut, float r_shift, PairFunc function)

       specifies the interaction and its parameters with type1, type2, parameter0, parameter1, parameter2, cut-off radius, shift radius, and potential type.
       This method employs a shift function introduced by GROMACS by which potential and force are smoothed at the boundaries.